 - Suicide rates among children between the ages of 10 and 14 are very low, but are creeping up, according to the American Foundation for Suicide Prevention.

 What can parents do?

 As parents, there are things we can do to improve our children’s lives online and in real life.

 - Attempt to model the behavior we want to see.

 - Set boundaries right way when you give your child their first phone.
 Set parental controls on his or her phone, with access to their passwords.
-Phones should be charged somewhere other than their room at night, and phone should be shut off an hour or two before bed.
+Phones should be charged somewhere other than their room at night, and should be shut off an hour or two before bed.

 - Have conversations with your children on why some things should be kept private.

-- Take time to actively engage with your kids face to face.
+- Take time to actively engage with your kids face-to-face.
 This interaction teaches them how to follow social cues, verbal and non-verbal.

 - Talk to your kids without glancing at your phone.